pfcheng/how-to-acquire-a-phd-degree/Applying to Ph.D. Programs in Computer Science.md

 ## 1. Introduction
-/This document is intended for people applying to Ph.D. programs in computer science or related areas.
+<br />This document is intended for people applying to Ph.D. programs in computer
+science or related areas.
 The document is informal in nature and is meant to express only the opinions of the author.
 The author is a professor of computer science at CMU, and has been involved in the Ph.D. admissions process at CMU, U.C.